How to Calculate Prime Cost (Weekly, Not Monthly)

 - Labor pulled from your time clock with payroll burden applied.

-Most independent operators have all three.
+Most independent operators already have all three sitting right there.
 They just don’t pull them on a schedule.
-The fix is a forty-minute Monday morning routine, not a software purchase.
+The fix is a forty-minute Monday morning routine.
+You don’t need to buy software for this.

 A worked example #